 due to the Department of Education within 30 days of

-Bi-term courses are often prerequisites for classes held during the second bi-term.
+First term courses are often prerequisites for classes held during the second bi-term.
 Students who do not receive a passing grade or drop such a prerequisite first bi-term course must pay back any financial aid disbursed toward the second bi-term course.

 All Federal, State, and OCTC Finanical Aid policies and procedures are kept on file